veracity/veracity-documentation/sections/identity/nodejs-webapp-ts/1-introduction.md

 ---

 # Tutorial: Building a Node.JS application with Veracity
+**This tutorial is deprecated, and we advise against following it.
+Still, it can give you an overview of how to build a Node JS application with Veracity, but you will need to update yourself with current information (for example, by talking to the Application Team Network).**

 Welcome to this tutorial on building Node powered web applications with Veraicty.
 Here you will learn how to:

 - build basic web applications with Node and ExpressJs.